Home

 I waited.

-“Well, that pencil won’t write good,” he said between clenched teeth.
+“Well, that pencil won’t write good!” he said, between clenched teeth.
 “It’s my Papa’s fault.
-He’s the one that bought the thing!”
+He’s the one that bought that old thing!”

 Grumbling under his breath, he continued, “And he bought it at a JUNK STORE!”